-HUD guidelines require that PHA's establish subsidy standards for the determination of family unit size, and that such standards provide for a minimum commitment of subsidy while avoiding overcrowding.
+HUD guidelines require that HACB's establish subsidy standards for the determination of family unit size, and that such standards provide for a minimum commitment of subsidy while avoiding overcrowding.
 The standards used for the unit size selected by the family must be within the minimum unit size requirements of HUD's Housing Quality Standards.
-This Chapter explains the subsidy standards which will be used to determine the voucher size (family unit size) for various sized families when they are selected from the waiting list, as well as the PHA's procedures when a family's size changes or a family selects a unit size that is different from the Voucher.
+This Chapter explains the subsidy standards which will be used to determine the voucher size (family unit size) for various sized families when they are selected from the waiting list, as well as the HACB's procedures when a family's size changes or a family selects a unit size that is different from the Voucher.

-A. DETERMINING FAMILY UNIT (VOUCHER) SIZE [24 CFR 982.402]
+A. DETERMINING FAMILY UNIT (VOUCHER) SIZE

-The PHA does not determine who shares a bedroom/sleeping room, but there must be at least one person per bedroom on the Voucher.
-The PHA's subsidy standards for determining voucher size shall be applied in a manner consistent with Fair Housing guidelines.
-Children of the opposite sex, 8 years of age or under, may occupy the same bedroom.
+The HACB does not determine who shares a bedroom/sleeping room, but there must be at least one person per bedroom on the Voucher.
+The HACB's subsidy standards for determining voucher size shall be applied in a manner consistent with Fair Housing guidelines.
 For subsidy standards, an adult is a person 18 years or older.
 All standards in this section relate to the number of bedrooms on the Voucher, not the family's actual living arrangements.
-The unit size on the Voucher remains the same as long as the family composition remains the same, regardless of the actual unit size rented.
+The number of bedrooms on the Voucher will remain the same as long as the family composition does not change, regardless of the actual unit size rented.

-Generally, the PHA assigns one bedroom to two people plus one within the following guidelines:
+Generally, the HACB assigns one bedroom for up to three (3) individuals within the following guidelines:

 - 1. Foster children will be included in determining unit size only if they will be in the unit for more than twelve (12) months. - 2.
-Children under temporary guardianship for not less than six (6) months, will be included in determining unit size, provided it is verifiable. - 3.
+Children under temporary guardianship for not less than six (6) months, will be included in determining unit size, upon prior verification of guardianship. - 3.
 Live-in attendants will generally be provided a separate bedroom.
 No additional bedrooms are provided for the attendant's family. - 4.
-Space may be provided for a child who is away at school but who lives with the family during school recesses. - 5.
-Space will not be provided for a family member, other than a spouse, who will be absent most of the time, such as a member who is away in the military. - 6.
-Single pregnant women will be treated as a two (2) person family. - 7.
+Space will not be provided for a family member, other than a spouse, who will be absent most of the time, such as a member who is away in the military.

+- 5. A pregnant women will be treated as a two (2) person family. - 6.
 Single person families shall be allocated one (1) bedroom.